wrightjandrew/ImaginaryTimeEvolutionPauliPropagation/README.md

 ## Important Notes and Caveats
 All of the following points can be addressed by you writing the necessary missing code due to the nice extensibility of Julia.
 - The package is tested for Julia `1.10` and `1.11`.
 - The default is the Heisenberg _backpropagation_.
-Schrödinger propagation may soon be natively supported but there are options to transpose `PauliRotation` gates by multiplying their angles with `-1` and `CliffordGate`s by using `transposecliffordmap()`.
+Schrödinger propagation may soon be natively supported.
+At this moment, there are options to transpose `PauliRotation` gates by multiplying their angles with `-1` and `CliffordGate`s by using `transposecliffordmap()`.
 - We currently do not support the strong simulation of quantum states in non-exponential time (even for Stabilizer states).
+Pauli propagation could in principle be used as a backend for extended stabilizer simulation.
 - Sampling quantum states is currently not supported.
 - Many underlying data structures and functions can be used for other purposes involving Pauli operators.